victorheuer/public_security_corpora/Readme.md

 # Public Security Corpora

-This is a project dedicated to the construction of a open corpora, a set of texts bodies, in Brazilian Portuguese dedicated to Public Security subjects.
+This is a project dedicated to the construction of an open corpora, a set of texts bodies in Brazilian Portuguese dedicated to Public Security subjects.

 As an academic research output, in this phase it is intended to be composed by two parts: